alessandrobruno10/computer_vision_utilities/README.md

-# The current repository contains some computer vision algorithms to be used as #utilities to fulfill some tasks in image processing and computer vision #applications or projects
+#The current repository contains some computer vision algorithms to be used as #utilities

 #A list of some functions is down below: